giridharkota/shell-script/README.md

 Tap Vaulting script for HP Libraries

 # Discription:
-This script will check Tapes <LTO > in offsite pools and eject those tapes to library mail slots. and findout Free tapes from media scrach pool
+1. Check Tapes <LTO > in offsite pools
+2. Eject those tapes to library mail slots.
+3. Findout Free tapes from media scrach pool
-Finally it will script will sendout mail to repective memebers
+4. Finally it will script will sendout mail to repective memebers